vovsky/published/docs/Dispenza/2025-05-15 - 9 Things to Tell Yourself Every Morning.md

 tags: [morning-routine, mindfulness, awareness, neuroscience, emotional-intelligence, self-worth, presence, dr-joe-dispenza]
 ---

-# 9 Things to Tell Yourself Every Morning
-*by Dr. Joe Dispenza*

 ## Opening Thought

 "When you open your eyes each morning, you're not just waking up to a day.
 You're waking up to a field of infinite potential."